-One Man Dead After A Report of Shots Fired in Cass Lake
+One Man Dead After a Report of Shots Fired in Cass Lake

-One man is dead after being struck by gunfire at a house party early Monday morning.
+One man is dead after being struck by gunfire at a house party in Cass County early Monday morning.

 The victim was transported by ambulance to the Cass Lake Indian Services Hospital where he was pronounced deceased.
 An autopsy is scheduled with the Ramsey County Medical Examiner’s Office.